KZTN/VEROE6/README.md

 ## 💻 Project
 VERO E6 is an ML interface that aims to reduce the contagion of threatened by COVID-19 in Brazil

+## 🤔 Reason

+By the country not offer a complete coverage of where is focused the main place of contamination.
+The project aims to:
+-  Make a full coverage of all Brazil territory covid focus
+-  Alert users to avoid dangerous places

 ## Starting...
 These instructions will provide a copy of the project running on your local machine for development and testing purposes.